Early Education Matters

 A child's participation in an organised early childhood education program assists in the development of their skills and abilities.

 Access to quality early childhood education is important.
 Services need to be available and they must be of a high quality.
 Parents must also be supported to make choices.
-There’s a wide range of information available to assist parents with their decision-making and the Department of Education is a good place to start.
+The Department of Education has a wide range of information to assist parents with their decision-making.

 There is a shared responsibility among parents, the community, services and governments, to ensure access to early learning for more children.
 It's in the interests of families, early childhood services and community groups to support children to attend Early Childhood education, to assist with their preparation and transition to school and to optimise engagement in organised learning environments.